 Admincontrol supports Sabonas new Development Centre

-Last year we had a blog post about corporate social responsibility.
-We introduced Sabona, our long-term partner, and some of their projects we are supporting.
+In an earlier blog post about corporate social responsibility, we introduced Sabona, our long-term partner, and some of their projects we are supporting.
 As sponsors, we are focused on ensuring that our funding reaches those in need and that the projects are sustainable.

 Sabona organizes their projects and plans their exit-strategies in a matter that allows the locals to get the start-up help they need and the tools to take over and run the projects themselves.
 Projects are initiated by the locals and further funded if sustainability measures are met.
 In this way, the projects benefit the community while also creating jobs and educational opportunities.